 Note that if you have a number of Maxc directories to create at once, you can insert all the names into the UACHK.TXT, PROJECTLIST, and ARCHIVE-FILES-ONLY during the same editting session.
-Then you can EcCREATE all the directories.
-Then you do the RUNFIL, INITIALIZE ACCOUNTS, and PUPFTP of the files just once.
-Then you Chat to Maxc2, CREATE all the directories there, and finally do the INITIALIZE ACCOUNTS just once on Maxc2.
+Then you can ECCREATE all the directories.
+Then you do the RUNFIL and INITIALIZE ACCOUNTS of the files just once.

-24.5.
+19.5.
 Editing the Grapevine Data Base